 If India were to adopt a target consistent with its policies and action projections, its target rating would improve to ‘Insufficient’ with the lower bound falling just inside our ‘Almost sufficient’ range.

 If both targets were adjusted to the level of projected emissions levels under policies and action, India’s overall rating would improve by one category to ‘Insufficient’.

 India has not yet submitted an updated NDC.
 It needs to strengthen both its unconditional and conditional targets well beyond its current emissions trajectory to be consistent with the Paris Agreement’s 1.5°C limit.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.

 Net zero and other long-term target(s)

-India does not have a net zero target, nor has India submitted a long-term low carbon development strategy to the UNFCCC.
+Prime Minister Modi announced a 2070 net zero target at the World Leaders Summit at COP26 in Glasgow.
+India has not submitted a long-term low carbon development strategy to the UNFCCC.

 Under the Copenhagen Accord, India pledged to reduce the emissions intensity of its GDP by 20–25% in 2020 below 2005 levels.
 This target does not cover emissions from the agricultural sector.
 The quantification of this pledge covers a range of emissions between 2.8–3.0 GtCO2e in 2020 (excluding LULUCF).
 Based on our estimate of historic emissions in 2020, India has achieved the lower end of its 2020 target and reduced its emissions intensity (excl. agricultural emissions) by 21%.